rainsworth/GMRT-TAU_catalogue/README.md

 # A GMRT survey of regions towards the Taurus Molecular Cloud at 323 and 608 MHz

 <p>This survey is the first in a series of surveys of star forming regions, taken at 325 and 610 MHz with the Giant Metrewave Radio Telescope (<a href="http://www.gmrt.ncra.tifr.res.in/">GMRT</a>).
-Full details of the observations, data reduction, images and source catalogue can be found in <i>Ainsworth R. E., Coughlan C. P., Green D. A., Scaife A. M. M., Ray T. P., 2016, MNRAS, 462, 2904</i> (<a href="http://adsabs.harvard.edu/abs/2016MNRAS.462.2904A">ads</a>, <a href="https://arxiv.org/abs/1607.07245">arXiv</a>). </p>
+Full details of the observations, data reduction, images and source catalogue can be found in <i>Ainsworth R. E., Coughlan C. P., Green D. A., Scaife A. M. M., Ray T. P., 2016, MNRAS, 462, 2904</i> (<a href="http://adsabs.harvard.edu/abs/2016MNRAS.462.2904A">ads</a>, <a href="https://arxiv.org/abs/1607.07245">arXiv</a>).
+The original/main project homepage is <a href="https://homepages.dias.ie/rainsworth/GMRT-TAU_catalogue.html">here</a>.</p>

 <h2>Summary</h2>